thewaytozion/widgets/README.md

 Widget to be used in [Scriptable-AppStore](https://t.co/XuruULlFCb?amp=1 "Scriptable-AppStore") for iOS14.

 Initial source code had been leveraged in from multiple sources, which are listed at the end of this README.md.
 I modified this source-code for my personal use.
-Source code is not optimized and for personal use.
+Source code is not optimized and is for personal use.
 Feel free to improve code.
+Currently German language only.

 My personal screenshot from widget can be seen below:
 ![Screenshot](https://github.com/thewaytozion/widgets/blob/main/img/ScreenShot-Weather-Widget.jpg "Screenshot")